-Core computational rules: deductible debits: relief for capitalised expenditure on an intangible asset: general
+Core computational rules: deductible debits: relief for capitalised expenditure on an intangible asset: tax cost

 Accounting cost v tax cost

-In order to calculate the deductible debits due under CTA09/PART8 for any period of account, in respect of capitalised expenditure on an intangible asset it is necessary to know the cost of the asset to be recognised under Part 8.
+In order to calculate the deductible debits due under CTA09/PART8 for any period of account it is necessary to know the cost of the asset to be recognised.
 This is a two-stage exercise.

 It is necessary: